black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 164
 Inside your while loop, push a random number between 0 and 10 to the end of the numbers array.
 You can create this random number with Math.floor(Math.random() * 11).

+# Step 165
+After the while loop, set text.innerText to equal "You picked <someGuess>.
+Here are the random numbers:".
+Replace <someGuess> with the guess function parameter.